 Marissa Miller- Volunteer Coordinator

 AmeriCorps VISTA volunteer Marissa Miller is a resident of Livonia.
-She is attending Schoolcraft Community College and planning to transfer to University of Michigan Dearborn studying early childhood education.
+She is attending Schoolcraft Community College and planning to transfer to Baker College to study Marketing.

 Why is Marissa involved at the TRC?

 When I heard about the TRC for the first time I knew it was for me.
-Going into early childhood education my first thought was how good of an experience this would be for me.
-After meeting the children I was working with and seeing the influence I was making on them I realized I was so wrong.
-This was about so much more then me, it was about seeing the smile on their face when I walked in and seeing then jump up and run over to say hi to me.
+Already being a volunteer with the Taylor Reading Corps and finishing up my second summer camp when hearing about the position I knew it would be perfect for me.
+I was so excited to get a look at how all of the volunteer work I have been doing actually comes together.
+It was seeing the smile on their face when I walked into the summer camp and seeing then jump up and run over to say hi to me.
 It was about impact I was having on a child.
+I knew the Taylor Reading Corps was the place for me.

 Marissa's Favorite Books?